-Just be sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card—see “Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card” for details.)
+Just be sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card—see Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card for details.)

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

 According to information provided by the U.S. consulate there, some advance planning will be required.
-For starters, you'll need to post what are called "Civil Banns" (public announcement of the intended marriage, called "pubblicazioni" in Italian) at a Town Hall for two weeks including two Sundays before getting married.”
+For starters, you'll need to post what are called "Civil Banns" (public announcement of the intended marriage, called "pubblicazioni" in Italian) at a Town Hall for two weeks including two Sundays before getting married.

 If you plan to hold a religious ceremony, check separately with the church or other house of worship for its document and other requirements.
 The Roman Catholic Church asks for baptismal and confirmation certificates.

 After the wedding, in order for your marriage to be recognized in the U.S., you will need to take the certificate of marriage to the Prefettura, Ufficio Legalizzazioni in the city where the marriage took place, and get an Apostille on the certificate.
 Obtaining a valid certificate of your marriage is critical for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, Italy included, and will reject yours if it doesn't come from the proper source.

-Check the State Department's "Country Reciprocity Schedule" to get further details on what documents from Italy it considers valid.
+Check the State Department's Reciprocity and Civil Documents by Country page to get further details on what documents from Italy it considers valid.

 If you will hold your wedding in the U.S., you need to follow the laws of the state where you marry.
-For a summary, see “Marriage Laws in Your State.”
 You will need to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.